Flood Advisory issued for Jackson by NWS - News Break

 Flood Advisory issued for Jackson by NWS

 Effective: 2021-07-09 12:08:00 CDT Expires: 2021-07-10 22:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Jackson The National Weather Service in League City has issued a * Flood Advisory for Northeastern Jackson County in south central Texas Southwestern Wharton County in southeastern Texas * Until 630 PM CDT. * At 538 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Jackson The National Weather Service in League City has issued a * Flood Advisory for Southeastern Jackson County in south central Texas Southwestern Matagorda County in southeastern Texas South Central Wharton County in southeastern Texas * Until 630 PM CDT. * At 435 PM CDT, Doppler radar indicated heavy rain.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 2 and 4 inches of rain have fallen in the past 24 hours, with radar estimates from the past hour as high as 1 to 3 inches.
-Some locations that will experience flooding include Ganado, Cordele and Louise.alerts.weather.gov
+Between 1 and 3 inches of rain have fallen.
+Some locations that will experience flooding include Palacios, Ganado, La Ward, Blessing and Louise.
+Additional rainfall of 1 to 2 inches is expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0